ApprenticeAI/frapy/docs/topics/benchmarking.rst

 Benchmarking
 ============

-Scrapy comes with a simple benchmarking suite that spawns a local HTTP server and crawls it at the maximum possible speed.
-The goal of this benchmarking is to get an idea of how Scrapy performs in your hardware, in order to have a common baseline for comparisons.
+Frapy comes with a simple benchmarking suite that spawns a local HTTP server and crawls it at the maximum possible speed.
+The goal of this benchmarking is to get an idea of how Frapy performs in your hardware, in order to have a common baseline for comparisons.
 It uses a simple spider that does nothing and just follows links.